CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**Sentinelhub**](https://www.sentinel-hub.com/explore/) is a commercial service that offers several different APIs.

 **Commercial clouds**: Amazon, Google Cloud and Microsoft Azure, all provide virtual machines and other processing services, all of them have some local data, see links above.
-No EO support.

 ## Where can I get help?